Layouts🔗

 Frame-tree🔗

 Persistent named frames exist independently of their contents.
 Build the frame structure first; windows fill it.
 Frames survive when empty.
-If you've used Notion or StumpWM, this model will feel familiar.

 Split-tree🔗